 Learning at Morden Hall Park

-Self-led river dipping and pond dipping in the wetlands (ie from the wetland boardwalk) is not currently permitted.
+Self-led river dipping and pond dipping in the wetlands (ie from the wetland boardwalk) is not currently permitted by groups.
 Dipping must be led by a National Trust staff member for safety and conservation reasons.

 Our sessions are designed to complement the National Curriculum, linking with science, geography, history, design and technology and art, with sessions for early years through to Key Stage 3.
 Our self-led 'You Can Do It' sessions offer suggested lesson plans and equipment loan.
 All visits must be booked in advance.